boucadair/CATS-framework/draft-ldbc-cats-framework.md

 : A node that is located at the end of a CATS-computed path and which connects to a CATS-serviced site.

 CATS Service Metric Agent (C-SMA):
  : An agent that is responsible for collecting service capabilities and status, and for reporting them to a CATS Path Selector (C-PS).
+See {{sec-csma}}.

 CATS Network Metric Agent (C-NMA):
   :  A functional entity that is responsible for collecting network capabilities and status, and for reporting them to a C-PS.
+See {{sec-cnma}}.

 CATS Path Selector (C-PS):
  : A computation logic that calculates and selects paths towards service locations and instances and which accommodates the requirements of service demands.
 Such a path computation engine takes into account the service and network status information.
+See {{sec-cps}}.

 CATS Traffic Classifier (C-TC):
  : A functional entity that is responsible for determining which packets belong to a traffic flow for a particular service demand.
 It is also responsible for forwarding such packets along the C-PS computed path that leads to the relevant service instance.
+See {{sec-ctc}}.

 # Framework and Components {#Framework-and-concepts}